Blackbird (software): Systems integration

 Final programmes can be made, even in High-definition, and sent in broadcast quality efficiently to the broadcaster for transmission without using any third party editing systems.
 However Blackbird supports integration with third party systems, both in broadcast and elsewhere.

 EDL/XML

 Blackbird supports Edit decision list/XML export to industry editing systems such as or Avid / Final Cut Pro.
 For example, creation of rough cuts in Blackbird can then be reliably conformed on Avid, even when they include clips which the Avid would not normally be able to ingest because of time code breaks and gaps.

 SDI

 Serial sigital interface improves Blackbird's integration into the high end broadcast environment.
 SDI support allows Blackbird to ingest source material in both Standard Definition (SD) and High Definition (HD) resolutions from any professional video source in real time.
 The SDI video input meets both Phase Alternating Line (PAL) and National Television System Committee (NTSC) standards.

 Licensing

 The software is provided as a service (SAAS) which is charged by usage.

+elevate.io

+In March 2024, Blackbird plc announced the general release of elevate.io, a video creation and editing platform built on the company's proprietary codec technology.
+Features include requiring only a web-browser to use it, real-time multiplayer collaboration and review, frame-accurate editing, long and short-form support, and third-party integrations for example; subtitling, text-to-speech, Pexels stock video and Epidemic Sound music library.
+The platform is based on a freemium model.